Dr. Thomas F. West

 - Ph.D.: Kinesiology, Motor Behavior Specialization, Penn State University

-Dr. West, Ph.D., ATC, is in his sixth year as a professor in the Department of Health Science at California University of Pennsylvania.
-He is the director of the graduate athletic training education program at Cal U. Additionally, he teaches courses in the exercise science and health promotion graduate program and the undergraduate program in wellness and fitness.
+Dr. West, Ph.D., ATC, is in his 10th year as a professor in the Department of Health Science at California University of Pennsylvania.
+He has served as the director of the graduate athletic training education program at Cal U and as the chair of the Department of Health Science.
+Additionally, he teaches courses in the exercise science and health promotion graduate program and the undergraduate program in wellness and fitness.

 Prior to coming to California University, he held the position of associate professor at Lock Haven University.
 At LHU, he served as director of the athletic training education program and worked as an assistant athletic trainer.
 Dr. West has also held clinical athletic training and teaching positions at Penn State University and George Washington University.